dhutexas/nba_stats/README.md

 -----------------------

 * Explore the `Data` folder to see the available datasets.
+* Explore the `Data Mining` folder to find code to gather the data.
 * Check out the `Data Modeling` folder to see current projects, some of which have been featured in publications on Medium.com.